PatAlmeida/Tsuro/README.md

 The goal is to place as many tiles as possible while keeping your piece on the board.
 Try to be the last piece standing!

-Watch a video of the game in progress with a solo player in the 'demos' folder.
+Watch a video of the game in progress using four AI players in the 'demos' folder.